leeky-mem/hacking-notes/metasploit.md

 ## Sessions:
 Once a vulnerabilitay has successfully been exploited, a session is started.

+`exploit -j` - launches the module as job in the background \
 `background` - Sends the session to the background and presents the context prompt again \
 `CTRL + Z` - Same as Background \
 `sessions` - List sessions \